paillave/Etl.Net/docs/docs/quickstart/installation.md

 ![How it works](/img/azure-cloud-apps-scalability-rocket.svg)

 No actual installation is necessary.
 Just add a NuGet reference to the core package into a .NET project.
-On top of it add any NuGet reference to the necessary extensions packages depending on what is needed.
+On top of it, add any NuGet reference to the necessary extensions packages depending on what is needed.

 The core package is `Paillave.Etl` that must be referenced into anything that deals with ETL.NET.
 Other packages `Paillave.Etl.*` are extensions.